vennamsandeep/calculator_project/README.md

 ## Files and Descriptions
 1. **question1.py**

-- `Purpose`: Contains functions to convert infix expressions to postfix notation and evaluate them.
-- `Features`:
-   - Converts infix expressions to postfix notation.
+**Features**
-   - Supports operators such as +, -, *, /, and ^ (for exponentiation).
+- Basic operations like +, -, *, /, ^.
-   - Evaluates postfix expressions with proper operator precedence and associativity.
-   - Error handling for invalid characters, mismatched parentheses, division by zero, and empty expressions.
+- Error handling for division by zero.
+- Validation to ensure only simple two-operand expressions are processed.

 2. **question2.py**

-- `Purpose`: Expands on the functionality by adding custom error-handling and validation logic for complex expressions.
-- `Features`:
+**Features**
-   - Validates expressions to ensure they do not start with invalid operators.
+- Handles expressions with multiple operators and parentheses.
+- Supports integers only.
+- Infix to postfix conversion for more complex evaluation.
+- Operator precedence and associativity are correctly implemented.
-   - Handles division by zero and mismatched parentheses.
+- Error handling for invalid expressions and mismatched parentheses.
-   - Provides detailed feedback for various error cases, helping users identify issues in the input expression.

 3. **question3.py**

-- `Purpose`: Implements an interactive interface for users to input expressions and receive evaluation results or error messages.
-- `Features`:
-   - Accepts user input and evaluates the expression.
-   - Outputs detailed results, including errors encountered during evaluation.
+- Supports both integer and floating-point numbers.
+- Handles unary minus for expressions like -3 + 2.
-   - Designed to be user-friendly for both valid and invalid input expressions.
+- Infix to postfix conversion and subsequent evaluation.
+- Proper error handling for invalid characters, insufficient operands, and division by zero.
+- Checks for mismatched parentheses.

 ## Sample Input and Output

 ### Question 1 - Single Operator
+- question.py: Enter simple expressions like 5 + 3 or 10 * 4.
+Type quit to exit.

 | Input | Output |
 |-------|--------|
 | `2 + 5` | `7` |